Every Direction has its Point

 This is a variation of the concept given above in the description of the “Mobius Influence”.
 Think lazily laden massive molten flows moving with the speed of a glacier.
 Not unlike the forms presented in a lava lamp.
 In these forms I like to generate a relaxed state of mind, I see the forms frozen in motion, or are they.
 Settling.
 Giving into their own weight.
 Sliding down in the “easy-chair”.
 Giving in to gravity and whatever transition it may require.
 Generally there is much less of the interior exposed than in the preceding Mobius forms.
 The elements that make up this work are thicker, giving the whole a heavier weight.
 The emphasis is toward melting or melding together, of multiples combining and be coming one.
 Unification, capitulation, acquiescence, submission.

-My position has always been to expound that In Art- “Nothing is purely Abstract” and conversely “Nothing is entirely Real”.
-Keeping that in mind I come to the some things with my “Bridging Reality” themed category.
-The focus here is in the twixt of things.
-Intertwining – melding reality with the abstract and producing work coming up with a mid ground. merging
+My position has always been that In Art- “Nothing is purely Abstract” and conversely “Nothing is entirely Real”.
+In essence any object taken on face value is abstract if you have never seen it before.
+But since most objects around us have an identity by very fact they are an “object”, makes them real.
+Keeping that in mind, I come to my sculpture category – “Bridging Reality”.
+The focus here is rooted in the “twixt” of things.
+Intertwining, then, is at the heart of this category.
+By melding reality with the abstract I am producing with a mid ground merging the two “realities”.

 Tension in Texture